 Anyone can be a copywriter.
-Learn the secrets to create compelling texts to your audience.
+Learn the secrets to create compelling texts.

 Anyone can be a copywriter.
-Learn the secrets to create compelling texts to your audience.
+Learn the secrets to create compelling texts.

-Copywriting is one of the most important factors for the sale of any product or service, especially if your client is on the Internet.
+Copywriting is one of the most important factors for the sale of any product or service, and has always been a trend in digital marketing.
 But you’re mistaken if you think a copy is used only for targeting sales.
 You can also use the text to convince your visitor to watch a video or take a survey, for example.